 The average dog is estimated to be as intelligent as a 2-year-old child.

-10. A WET NOSE being a sign of a dog's good health is a myth.
+10. A wet nose is not actually a sign of a dog’s good health.

 It’s a common misconception that your dog’s wet nose is a sign of good health, but the real reason for the moisture on Fido’s nose is a little murkier.
 One explanation is that dogs repeatedly lick their nose throughout the day to keep it clean.
 Another is that the moisture helps them cool off.
 Dogs don’t sweat the way humans do, so they pant and let off extra heat through their noses.
 A special gland in the nose produces a clear fluid that helps them cool down faster.

 Dogs can read your mood.
 A 2016 study from the universities of Lincoln and Sao Paolo found that dogs can read and respond to the emotions on human faces, even in photographs.